oracle-livelabs/sprints/oci/sprint-connect-qs-analytics/sprint-connect-qs-analytics.md

     ![Tables Visualizations is displayed.](./images/visualization-displayed.png " ")

-3. Save the workbook.
+4. Save the workbook.
 Click the drop-down list next to the **Save** icon in the **New Workbook** banner to view the available options.
 Click **Save**.

     ![Save workbook options.](./images/save-workbook-options.png " ")

-4. In the **Save Workbook** dialog box, enter a name and an optional description.
+5. In the **Save Workbook** dialog box, enter a name and an optional description.
 By default, your workbook will be saved in the **My Folders** folder.
 To save the workbook in a new folder, click **New Folder** and follow the prompts.

-5. Click **Save**.
+6. Click **Save**.
 The workbook name is displayed in the banner.
 Click the back arrow icon on the banner to return to the OAC Home page.

     ![Return to the OAC Home page.](./images/return-oac-home.png " ")

-6. On the Analytics Home page, you should see your new connection, dataset, and workbook.
+7. On the **Oracle Analytics** Home page, you should see your new connection, dataset, and workbook.

     ![Analytics Home page is displayed.](./images/analytics-home-page.png " ")

 **This concludes the Get Started with Query Service workshop (LA) sprints.**

 ## Learn More